freenas/freenas-docs/userguide/plugins.rst

 .. note:: Plugins are also added to :menuselection:`Jails` as a *pluginv2* jail.
-This jail type is asjustable just like a standard jail, except the *UUID* cannot be altered.
+This jail type is adjustable just like a standard jail, except the *UUID* cannot be altered.
    See :ref:`Managing Jails` for more details about modifying plugin jails.